publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s406.md

 [Pub.
 L. 108–203, title III, § 301(b)][/us/pl/108/203/s301/b], Mar.
 2, 2004, [118 Stat.
 519][/us/stat/118/519], provided that:

-> “The amendments made by this section \[amending this section\] shall apply with respect to fees for representation of claimants which are first required to be certified or paid under section 206 of the Social Security Act \[this section\] on or after the first day of the first month that begins after 180 days after the date of the enactment of this Act \[Mar.
+> “The amendments made by this section \[amending this section\] shall apply with respect to fees for representation of claimants which are first required to be certified or paid under section 206 of the Social Security Act \[[42 U.S.C.
+406][/us/usc/t42/s406]\] on or after the first day of the first month that begins after 180 days after the date of the enactment of this Act \[Mar.
 2, 2004\].”

  __Effective Date of 1999 Amendment__

 [Pub.
 L. 106–170, title IV, § 406(d)][/us/pl/106/170/s406/d], Dec.
 17, 1999, [113 Stat.
 1913][/us/stat/113/1913], provided that:

-> “The amendments made by this section \[amending this section and enacting provisions set out as a note under this section\] shall apply in the case of any attorney with respect to whom a fee for services is required to be certified for payment from a claimant’s past-due benefits pursuant to subsection (a)(4) or (b)(1) of section 206 of the Social Security Act \[this section\] after the later of—
+> “The amendments made by this section \[amending this section and enacting provisions set out as a note under this section\] shall apply in the case of any attorney with respect to whom a fee for services is required to be certified for payment from a claimant’s past-due benefits pursuant to subsection (a)(4) or (b)(1) of section 206 of the Social Security Act \[[42 U.S.C.
+406][/us/usc/t42/s406]\] after the later of—

 >     “(1) December 31, 1999, or